 Planning permission and building control are not the same thing.
 This is often something that gets tangled in people’s minds, but here are the differences:

-Planning permission is simply the go ahead to build your garden room, granny annex or whatever you had in mind.
+Planning permission is simply the go-ahead to build your garden room, granny annex or whatever you had in mind.
 It must be obtained exclusively through the local council.
-In majorities of cases, if respecting a few rules, planning permission is not required.
+In the majority of cases, if respecting a few rules, planning permission is not required.
 Though, if you live in an area of natural outstanding beauty or in a grade listed building, things are more complicated and planning permission may be required.
 You can read more about it in our article 7 garden office or summer house planning permission rules to keep in mind when building a garden room.

 Building control will make sure that your building is structurally safe.
 It can be obtained through the city council or using private companies.
 In general, on buildings under 30 square metres building control is not needed.